 In the same manner as jam, quince paste is made by combining the fruit with sugar and water and cooking at a low heat until it thickens to a gelatin consistency.
 The high amount of natural pectin in the quince creates a paste that is so dense the dulce de membrillo is normally sold in squares or bricks and is sliced before serving.
 As long as you can get your hands on some quince, it is not difficult to make your own membrillo.

 How Membrillo Is Sold

 In Spain, membrillo is sold in grocery stores and may also be sold in specialty pastry stores.
 In supermarkets you will find it in a sealed plastic container or in blocks by the kilo- you simply tell the clerk how much you want and they will cut a piece for you.
-In the US, you can purchase membrillo in jars or cans at gourmet food or ethnic food stores, or over the internet.
+In the U.S., you can purchase membrillo in jars or cans at gourmet food or international food stores, or over the internet.

 How to Serve Membrillo

 For a light dessert or breakfast, serve membrillo on top of toast with cheese, called membrillo con queso.
 Cut the quince paste into thin slices and place over plain toast or toast that's been spread with soft cheese or cream cheese.
 Some people prefer to serve membrillo with Manchego cheese, creating a salty contrast to the sweetness of the membrillo.
 Quince paste is also used as a filling for pastry.